mavryk-network/mavryk-protocol/docs/boreas/glossary.rst

 _`Context`
     The state of the blockchain.
-The context is defined by the `economic protocol`_ and typically includes information such as “this account_ is credited with this many tez” and “this is the code for that `smart contract`_.”
+The context is defined by the `economic protocol`_ and typically includes information such as “this account_ is credited with this many mav” and “this is the code for that `smart contract`_.”

     The context is modified by operation_\ s.
-For example, an operation_ can transfer tez from one account_ to another, which modifies the part of the context that tracks account_ credit.
+For example, an operation_ can transfer mav from one account_ to another, which modifies the part of the context that tracks account_ credit.

 _`Economic protocol`